wecodemore/wpstarter/docs/quick-start.md

  - WP Starter
  - `WCM\WPStarter\Setup::run()` set as `"post-install-cmd"` script
- - WordPress package (optional) By explicitly requiring WordPress package is possible to choose WP version to install (min version is WP 3.9+)
+ - WordPress package (optional).
+By explicitly requiring a WordPress package it is possible to choose the WP version to install (min version is WP 3.9+)
- - Any desired theme and plugin (optional)
+ - Any desired theme(s) and plugin(s) (optional)
  - WP Starter configuration in `"extra"` setting (optional)

 # A simple `composer.json`